wercker-labs/wercker-blog/source/posts/2013-10-11-Extending-wercker-part-1.md

 * `after-steps`.
 They are run after a build/deploy is finished.
 Even when a build is not succesful.

-The steps are executed in order and if one fails, the next ones after are not executed.
-The after-steps are different, they are basically run outside of the build flow and are meant for steps that need to be run, no matter the outcome of the build or deploy (or specifically when a build/deploy is failed).
+The steps are executed in order and if one fails, subsequent steps are not executed.
+The after-steps are different, they basically run outside of the build flow and are meant for steps that need to be run, no matter the outcome of the build or deploy (or specifically when a build/deploy is failed).
 This is particularly useful for sending notifications.